 For the last couple of days I have been rearranging the 2000 volumes in my library.
 Going through the shelves, taking one and putting it with its companions as to subject or concern is a kind homecoming among old and beloved friends.
 Some are much older than my 67 years.
 Another arrived this afternoon in the mail.
-Upon entering my new digs, people often question, “Have you read all these books?
-Which is your favorite?
-It’s embarrassing to be questioned as to my favorite as it would be to be asked that question at a family reunion.
-“No, I say, explaining this collection are the guidebooks of my exploration of what it means to be human.
+Upon entering my new digs, people often question, “Have you read all these books?”
+“No, I say, explaining the collection are the guidebooks for my exploration of what it means to be human.
 There are few mathematics or accounting books, but many history, psychology, literature and religious studies.
 These members of my intellectual tribe travel on together.
-We sat out on the journey almost 4 decades ago in Albertville, Alabama.
+We set out on the journey almost 4 decades ago in Albertville, Alabama.
 There were many fewer then.
 Now we have moved into a office building, resting after five moves these past 36 years.
 I open one, reading my notes written in pencil (I have never been confident enough to write in ink) that are the marginalia of my life.
 Notes made in the margins.
 Scribbles marking my place in a book and the thought in my head.

 I moved to Mississippi in 1989 to take up the rectorate of The Chapel of the Cross in Madison.
 The Chapel was an ancient (1848) Gothic revival treasure that by the late 20th century was filling with the new suburbs of Jackson.
 I took up and took to my task at hand.
 In those first days the community numbered around 125 souls.
 We had the elegant church, a five room sharecropper house served as as everything else save too rundown single-wide trailers that served as educational space.
 The place began to grow.
 Over the next decade the place grew rapidly.
 I imagined it was like driving a bus with no brakes.
 Careening down the road and every time I risked a glanced over my shoulder the bus was longer and packed to the gunnels with more people.
 By the end of the decade the community was nigh 900.
 I celebrated Eucharist 4 times on Sundays, taught, opened and closed.
 This went on for years until I was almost used up.
 In 1998 I was rescued.
 The Vestry instructed me to find a priest for the team.
 So I did.
 The Reverend Doctor David Christian come onboard and we moved to 6 masses on Sundays: 7:30, 8:45, 11:00 & 5:00.
 The middle two were doubled: a mass in the church and one in the parish hall (now named for David).
 He and I waited until the two processions were ready to move.
 Then and only then did we decide which one of would go to which service.